RayMairlot/Batch-Render-Tools/README.md

 + <a name="openCommandPrompt"></a>**Open Command Prompt**

-  Opens a command prompt window in the blender installation directory
+  Opens a command prompt window in the blender installation directory.

 + <a name="copyPath"></a>**Copy path**